sans-soleil/libft42/README.md

 # libft42
 Our very first own library!
-We shape our lego pieces.
+We shape our lego pieces for future projects.

-We will learn to play with:
+Here, we will learn to play with:

 Characters